 Are you living without any kind of health insurance coverage?
 If you are, you might risk more than just your health — you could also put your family’s financial well being at risk.

-There are plenty of ways to find affordable health insurance from the comfort of your home, even if you don’t qualify for an employer-sponsored plan.
+There are plenty of ways to find affordable health insurance quotes from the comfort of your home, even if you don’t qualify for an employer-sponsored plan.

 As Open Enrollment approaches, we’ll teach you how to get health insurance that fits your family’s budget and your needs.
 We’ll also introduce you to a few of our favorite health insurance providers and show you what exactly you can expect your health insurance plan to cover.